elk-audio/elk-docs/docs/html/_sources/documents/getting_started_with_development_kit_software.md.txt

 ![touch_osc_jx10_gui](illustrations/touch_osc_jx10_gui.png)

 Which OSC messages your particular configuration responds to, can be accessed by running Sushi with the `--dump-plugins` flag, as detailed in our [detailed documentation for Sushi](sushi_overview.md).

+Parameter values are in Sushi normalized to the range 0.0-1.0, floating point, across plugins and formats.